bergurtareqtamimi/AdventOfCode/README.md

-# The following repository contains my personal solutions to problems which I solved
+# The following repository contains my personal solutions to the advent of code challenge